 If you are enrolled in laboratory courses (e.g. CHEM 3611) you are required to complete the online safety training module.
-This is available on D2L at the ADMN-0005-573 - Chemistry Safety Quiz site.
-You must complete and pass the on-line quiz once a year before being allowed in lab.
-If you do not complete the safety training prior by 4:30 p.m. on Friday 31, August 2018, you will not be allowed to remain in these classes.
+Instructions are available in the You must complete and pass the on-line quiz once a year before being allowed in lab.
+If you do not complete the safety training prior by 4:30 p.m. on Friday 30, August 2019, you will not be allowed to remain in these classes.